Clubs and Organizations

 Three boys focusing hard on answering a buzzer question.

-The Chess Club offers a forum for people to meet, discuss but principally, to play chess.
+The Chess club offers a space for students to discuss, study, and, most importantly, to play chess.
 Boards and pieces are provided for recreational play at all meetings.
-The club also acts as a resource for those interested in learning chess.
-All levels of play are welcome from novices to experts.
+Students at any level of play are welcome, from novice to expert.

 Charged with developing the annual yearbook, The Dardanian, members seek to record and present the events of the school year in a meaningful, comprehensive and visually appealing manner.
 Members develop desktop publishing, editorial, design and proofreading skills in addition to deepening their understanding of the many facets of CLS.